fox1t/typescript-microservice-starter/README.md

 ```
 $ npm run start
 ```
+This script is included only for convenience to test the production build locally on your dev machine.
+If needed, `-r dotenv/config` can be add to load the dev env.
 It is advised to run Node.js binary directly to avoid any overhead or `sigterm` propagation issues in production.
 ```
 $ node --enable-source-maps build/index.js
 ```